mhuckvale/voice/README.md

 ![User interface for Voice Conversion](/images/pca-controls.png)

 Click on Go PCA or Go VQ to synthesize utterances using the PCA components or the raw parameters respectively.
+A few example audio files are provided and can be selected from the drop-down list.

 Run [Globe PCA Demonstration](https://colab.research.google.com/github/mhuckvale/voice/blob/main/Globe_PCA_Demonstration.ipynb) in COLAB using a GPU runtime.